 In business, the only thing that ultimately matters is whether your product is the one consumers end up putting in their physical or virtual shopping carts.

-The vast majority of shopping decisions are quick, intuitive, and subconscious, with shoppers switching to ‘autopilot’ when faced with the unassailable task of evaluating every one of the many thousands of products in store.
+The vast majority of shopping decisions are quick, intuitive, and subconscious, with shoppers switching to ‘autopilot’ when faced with the unassailable task of evaluating every one of the many thousands of products in-store.
 Adopting a behavioral-led framework enables marketers to navigate the complexities of the consumer mindset in this environment and ultimately win at shelf.

 The 3Cs predict packaging success and provide marketers with certainty around the impact of shopper marketing decisions.
-But how exactly do you create packaging which Captivates, Connects, and Compels shoppers at the point of purchase?
+But how exactly do you create packaging that Captivates, Connects, and Compels shoppers at the point of purchase?
 We’ve drawn upon the extensive learnings amassed from testing thousands upon thousands of packaging designs across the world, and distilled them into the Packaging Effectiveness Playbook: The 9 secrets to designing packaging that wins at shelf and unleashes shopper growth.

 For a packaging design to have the best chance of in-market success, these guidelines should be shared far and wide with all key stakeholders as early as possible in the design process.
 Use these learnings to ensure your next packaging project delivers on objectives and ultimately results in business profitability.
 And, if ever in doubt, test with confidence using the 3Cs!